cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 <HighlightBox type="learning">

-Transferring tokens between chains is both a common requirement and a significant technical challenge when two chains are incompatible, and as you might expect, a convenient solution for moving tokens between chains.
+Transferring tokens between chains is both a common requirement and a significant technical challenge when two chains are incompatible.
+A convenient solution for moving tokens between chains is essential.

 In this section, you will explore how a fungible token transfer can be done with IBC.